Theoretical Foundations of Conformal Prediction: Training-conditional coverage for cross-validation type methods

 In the proof of the result above, the key idea is that, when the fold $I_k$ has a large size $n/K$, the empirical distribution of scores $(S_i)_{i\in I_k}$ within this fold exhibits concentration.
 This is the reason that the term $n/K$ appears in the denominator, in the upper bound.
 If instead $n/K$ is small---in particular, with jackknife+ or leave-one-out cross-conformal we have $K=n$---then this bound no longer gives a meaningful result.

 The next theorem shows that, for jackknife+, training-conditional coverage can in fact fail to hold if we do not place any assumptions on the regression algorithm $\cA$.
-By Proposition~\ref{prop:CC_CV+}, this result therefore applies to leave-one-out cross-conformal as well---that is, without placing assumptions on the score function $s$, we cannot guarantee training-conditional coverage for leave-one-out cross-conformal.
+By Proposition~\ref{prop:CC_CV+}, this result therefore applies to leave-one-out cross-conformal as well: that is, without placing assumptions on the score function $s$, we cannot guarantee training-conditional coverage for leave-one-out cross-conformal.

-\begin{theorem} Let $P$ be any distribution on $\cX\times\cY$ such that the marginal $P_X$ is nonatomic while $P_Y$ has bounded support.
+\begin{theorem}[Failure of training-conditional coverage for jackknife+] Let $P$ be any distribution on $\cX\times\cY$ such that the marginal $P_X$ is nonatomic while $P_Y$ has bounded support.
 Then there exists a symmetric regression algorithm $\cA$ such that, for jackknife+, the training-conditional noncoverage probability $\alpha_P(\cD_n)$ satisfies

 where the probability is taken with respect to the training set $\cD_n=((X_i,Y_i))_{i\in[n]}$ drawn i.i.d.\ from $P$. \end{theorem}

 The proof of this result is very similar to that of Theorem~\ref{thm:training-conditional-full-CP}, which is the analogous result proving that training-conditional coverage can fail for full conformal prediction.